Hanks10100/weex-website/source/references/modules/globalevent.md

 ---

 # globalEvent
-<span class="weex-version">0.8 (developing)</span>
+<span class="weex-version">v0.8+ (developing)</span>

 ## Summary

 `globalEvent` are used to listen for persistent events, such as changes in positioning information, gyroscopes, and so on.
-A global event is a secondary API that requires additional APIs to work with.</br>
+A global event is a secondary API that requires additional APIs to work with.

 You can register events via `addEventListener`, which can be removed by `removingEventListener` when you do not need to listen for `globalEvent`.

 *AUCTION*